Transportation in Italy

 For example, if you are at Caserma Ederle and wish to go to downtown Vicenza, text: VI Caserma Ederle Gate 2 destination Vicenza centro.
 You will receive a text message confirmation with your cab number and pick-up time.
 For more information (in Italian only), visit www.radiotxiveneto.it/home.php

-Unoffical taxis sometimes gather outside the front gate of Caserma Ederle.
-For safety reasons, community members should not use these taxis.
+Unoffical taxis sometimes gather outside installation gates or at popular locations downtown.
+For safety reasons, community members should never use these taxis.
 Taxi drivers must be properly licensed and insured and their vehicles inspected for safety.

 Walking and bicycling

-Vicenza is very walker- and biker-friendly, with many sidewalks and bike lanes.
-Drivers are more used to walkers and bikers than in the U.S., but remember to always use caution on the roads.
+Vicenza is very walker- and bike-friendly, with many sidewalks and bike lanes.
+Drivers are more used to walkers and bicycles than in the U.S., but remember to always use caution on the roads.

-Once you are on Caserma Ederle, it is possible to walk or bicycle without difficulty to any location on the installation.
+Once you are on Caserma Ederle or Caserma Del Din, it is possible to walk or bicycle without difficulty to any location on the installation.
 Americans are required to wear a bike helmet when riding on or off the installation.
 Bicycles must meet the Italian safety requirements, including having reflectors, mirrors, lights and a bell or horn.
 These products can be purchased at the PX or on the economy.
 Bicycles can also be rented from DFMWR.